Anne Meara: Television, stage, film, and video

 Meara co-starred with Carroll O'Connor (with whom she had appeared onstage off-Broadway many years earlier in Ulysses in Nighttown) and Martin Balsam in the early 1980s hit sitcom Archie Bunker's Place, which was a continuation of the influential 1970s sitcom All in the Family.
 She played Veronica Rooney, the bar's cook, for the show's first three seasons (1979–1982).
 During that time, she acted in the movie Fame (1980), in which she played English teacher Elizabeth Sherwood.
 She appeared as Dorothy Halligan Deaver, the grandmother, in the TV series ALF in the late 1980s.
-The Stiller and Meara Show, her own 1986 TV sitcom, in which Stiller played the deputy mayor of New York City and Meara portrayed his wife, a television commercial actress, was unsuccessful.
+The Stiller and Meara Show, the 1986 TV sitcom, in which Stiller played the deputy mayor of New York City and Meara portrayed his wife, a television commercial actress, was unsuccessful.

 From 1999 to 2007, Meara guest starred in The King of Queens (where her husband played Arthur Spooner), first as Mary Finnegan, then as Veronica Olchin (mother of Spence, who was played by Patton Oswalt).
 Veronica and Arthur were married in the series finale.
+In her later years, she had a recurring role in Sex and the City (as Mary Brady), and appeared in two episodes of Law & Order: Special Victims Unit.

 Starting in October 2010, Meara and Jerry Stiller began starring in a Yahoo! web series called Stiller & Meara produced by Red Hour Digital, a production company owned by their son Ben Stiller.

 In 2011, she accepted a role in the off-Broadway play Love, Loss, and What I Wore with Conchata Ferrell, AnnaLynne McCord, Minka Kelly, and B. Smith.

 Writing and consulting

 In 1995, Meara wrote the comedy After-Play, which became an off-Broadway production.
-In her later years, she portrayed recurring roles on the television shows Sex and the City (as Mary Brady) and The King of Queens (as Veronica Olchin).
-During the 2004–05 season, she appeared in an episode of Law & Order: Special Victims Unit.

 In 2009, Meara wrote her personal life reflections in a New York-focused online blog titled Mr. Beller's Neighborhood -- New York City Stories.
 In it, Meara recalled her mother's death and her childhood experiences at Catholic boarding school.